bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Please, press the «Create Stream» button and fill in the form:

-1.  *Choose* *type* *
+- *Choose* *type* *

 Select from the dropdown a type of a stream:

 - stream.t-stream — It is an input stream of the T-Stream type

 - stream.kafka - It is an input stream of the Kafka type

 - jdbc-output -It is an output stream of the JDBC type

 - elasticsearch-output - It is an output stream of the Elasticsearch type

 - rest-output - It is an output stream of the REST type

 .. figure:: _static/CreateStream_Type.png

-2. *Name* *
+- *Name* *
         Enter a stream name here.
 It must contain lowercase letters, digits or hyphens only.

 	For 'jdbc-output' stream a name must contain lowercase letters, digits or underscores.

-3. *Description*
+- *Description*
         Provide a description for the stream here if necessary.

+- *Service* *
+        Select a service from the dropdown.

+        The range of available services is determined by a selected stream type.

+**stream.t-stream** **Stream** **Type**

-4. *Partitions* *
+- *Partitions* *
         Partitions is a part of data stream.
 Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
 Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

         Enter a number of partitions.
 It must be a positive integer.

-        This field is a required one for such stream types as *stream.t-stream*, *stream.kafka*, *jdbc-output* and *rest-output*.

-5. *Service* *
-        Select a service from the dropdown.

-        The range of available services is determined by a selected stream type.

-6. *Force*
+- *Force*
         This field indicates if a stream should be removed and re-created by force (if it exists).
 Set it «True» or «False».
 It is set as «False» by default.

-        This field is available for such stream types as *stream.t-stream*, *stream.kafka*, *jdbc-output*.
-The field is optional.

-7. *Tags*
+- *Tags*
         Enter a tag\tags for the stream here.

-        This field is an available one for such stream types as *stream.t-stream*, *stream.kafka*, *jdbc-output*.
-The field is optional.
+**stream.kafka** **Stream** **Type**

+- *Partitions* *
+        Partitions is a part of data stream.
+Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
+Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

+        Enter a number of partitions.
+It must be a positive integer.

+- *Force*
+        This field indicates if a stream should be removed and re-created by force (if it exists).
+Set it «True» or «False».
+It is set as «False» by default.

+- *Tags*
+        Enter a tag\tags for the stream here.

-8. *Replication* *Factor* *
+- *Replication* *Factor* *
        Replication factor is the number of zookeeper nodes to utilize.

        Enter a replication factor here.
 It must be an integer.

+**jdbc-output** **Stream** **Type**

+- *Partitions* *
+        Partitions is a part of data stream.
+Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
+Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

+        Enter a number of partitions.
+It must be a positive integer.

+- *Force*
+        This field indicates if a stream should be removed and re-created by force (if it exists).
+Set it «True» or «False».
+It is set as «False» by default.

+- *Tags*
-       This field is required for the *stream.kafka* stream type.
+        Enter a tag\tags for the stream here.

-9. *Primary*
+- *Primary*
        Enter a primary key here.
 It is a primary key field name used in sql database.

-       This field is available for *jdbc-output* stream type.
-The field is optional.
+**rest-output** **Stream** **Type**

+- *Partitions* *
+        Partitions is a part of data stream.
+Partitions are a special conception which handle regular queues in multi-queues, e.g. a stream with one partition is a queue, but a stream with two partitions is like a two different queues.
+Using streams with many partitions allows to handle parallelism properly as engine instances divide existing partitions fairly.

+        Enter a number of partitions.
+It must be a positive integer.

+- *Force*
+        This field indicates if a stream should be removed and re-created by force (if it exists).
+Set it «True» or «False».
+It is set as «False» by default.

+- *Tags*
+        Enter a tag\tags for the stream here.

+**elasticsearch-output** **Stream** **Type**

+- *Force*
+        This field indicates if a stream should be removed and re-created by force (if it exists).
+Set it «True» or «False».
+It is set as «False» by default.

+- *Tags*
+        Enter a tag\tags for the stream here.

 .. note:: Required fields are marked with an asterisk (*)